 The lamphead mounting must include provisions for shielding the UV light and venting for the cooling air.
 Each application contains different constraints and therefore requires custom design of enclosures and light shielding.
 Contact Nordson UV systems engineering department for help with design.

 Figure 3-1 illustrates the physical dimensions of the lamphead.
-Install the lamphead screen (bulb end) the appropriate distance above the substrate for optimal focal positioning as defined by your reflector selection.
+Install the lamphead screen (bulb end) 53.3 mm (2.1 in.) above the substrate for optimal focal positioning when using focus reflectors.